MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-site-address.md

     Start-SPOSiteContentRename -Identity <SiteUrL> -NewSiteUrl <NewSiteUrl> -ValidationOnly
     ```

-For more info about this cmdlet, see <link to PowerShell reference article>
+For more info about this cmdlet, see [Start-SPOSiteContentRename](/powershell/module/sharepoint-online/start-spositerename?view=sharepoint-ps)

 ## Effects of changing a site address

 While the change is in progress, the site is set to read-only, and a redirect is created.
 After the change is complete, users are redirected to the new URL if they've saved the site as a favorite or if they click a link to the site.

 **Permissions**<br>
-People who have permission to access the site will be able to access the site during and after the site address change.
+People who have permission to access the site can access the site during and after the site address change.

 **Sharing links**<br>
 After the site address is changed, sharing links will automatically redirect to the new URL.

 **Synced locations**<br>
-The OneDrive sync client will automatically detect and seamlessly transfer syncing to the new site URL after the site address has been changed.
+The OneDrive sync app will automatically detect and seamlessly transfer syncing to the new site URL after the site address has been changed.
 Users don't need to sign in again or take any other action.
-(Version 17.3.6943.0625 or later of the sync client required.)
+(Version 17.3.6943.0625 or later of the sync app required.)
 If a user updates a file while the site address is being changed, they'll see a message that file uploads are pending during the change.

 **Recycle bin**